 - methodologies: business model canvas and lean startup are still fuzzy for them;

-- and networking: they don’t have connections all over the company, and sometimes they don’t feel alllowed to develop them.
+- and networking: they don’t have connections all over the company, and sometimes they don’t feel authorized to develop them.

 The Intrapreneurs Studio is an intrapreneur project in–itself: it started from the bottom.
 In this context, you often need to complement your value proposition with a network of allies.
-In a timely manner, Orange HR was initiating a comprehensive program fostering employees’ innovation.
+At the same time, Orange HR was initiating a comprehensive program fostering employees’ innovation.
 We liaised with Orange HR, and the Intrapreneurs Studio became one of the streams of the HR program: this official joint would facilitate a lot to further adapt HR processes to the intrapreneur journey.

 Aligning Autonomy & Coordination

 Becoming part of a larger program is a necessary strength but this coordination should not slow you down.
 We had to preserve our speed, based on liberty of action.